girder/large_image/docs/example_usage.rst

 Channels, Bands, Samples, and Axes
 ----------------------------------

 Various large image formats refer to channels, bands, and samples.
 This isn't consistent across different libraries.
 In an attempt to harmonize the geospatial and medical image terminology, large_image uses ``bands`` or ``samples`` to refer to image plane components, such as red, green, blue, and alpha.
 For geospatial data this can often have additional bands, such as near infrared or panchromatic.  ``channels`` are stored as separate frames and can be interpreted as different imaging modalities.
 For example, a fluorescence microscopy image might have DAPI, CY5, and A594 channels.
-A common color photograph file has 3 bands and 1 channel.
+A common color photograph file has 3 bands/samples and 1 channel.

 At times, image ``axes`` are used to indicate the order of data, especially when interpreted as an n-dimensional array.
 The ``x`` and ``y`` axes are the horizontal and vertical dimensions of the image.
 The ``s`` axis is the ``bands`` or ``samples``, such as red, green, and blue.
 The ``c`` axis is the ``channels`` with special support for channel names.
 This corresponds to distinct frames.